 Internshipmapper has various opportunities to make you go to Dublin

-Advices for your job or internship in Dublin
+Advices for your internship in Dublin

 Before you pack your bags and get off on your big adventure in Dublin, here are five things you will need for your stay.

 Love of sports

 Whatever the code, the Irish are mad about their sports !
 Whether its rugby, football (soccer) or Gaelic football, if there is a match being played you will be guaranteed the Irish will be watching it !
 For an extra great time try to catch any national game at the pub with the locals, there is no such thing as having a bad time watching sport (unless their team is losing, of course, and then it would be best to vacate the area quietly !
 Just kidding).
 Otherwise, organise a sports night with your colleagues or co-workers at your internship accommodation.

 Ireland is famous for producing a beer called Guinness, which is a heavy, dark stout that can be found all over the world.
 Accompany your Guinness with a serving of Black Pudding or Irish sausage with mashed potatoes – it is the sure fire way to warm your belly on those chilly Irish nights !
 Fresh fruit and vegetables are also very cheap in Ireland and portion sizes are huge so you will never be without a full stomach.

 Dublin is home to Europe's largest park, Phoenix Park, which also contains the Dublin Zoo on its enormous grounds.
 Within the city itself there are over 2,000 hectares of walking and cycling paths for you to adventure on !
 And if this isn't enough open space for you, venture just outside of the city and you will be met with picturesque sweeping green meadows, scattered with white sheep and beautiful old stone cottages.